Shell Scripts

 - 192.168.10.1

-A valid host name for the IP address is necessary for secure communication using SSL.
+For secure communication using SSL, a valid host name for the public IP address is required.

 .